jetbrains-academy/scala-tutorial/Lazy Evaluation/Lazy Lists/task.md

 Instead, it will be evaluated each time someone calls `tail` on a `LazyList` object.

-In Scala 2.13, LazyList (previously Stream) became fully lazy from head to tail.
-To make it possible, methods (`filter`, `flatMap`, etc.) are implemented in a way where the head is not evaluated unless it is explicitly required.
+In Scala 2.13, `LazyList` (previously `Stream`) became fully lazy from head to tail.
+To make it possible, methods (`filter`, `flatMap`, etc.) are implemented in a way where the head is not evaluated unless it is explicitly indicated.

 For instance, here's `filter`: